|The University of Adelaide||Home | Faculties & Divisions | Search|

 Journal Articles And Book Chapters

-Robert Foster, ‘His Majesty’s most gracious and benevolent intentions’, Special Issue of the Journal of Australian Colonial History, forthcoming 2013.
+Robert Foster, ‘His Majesty’s most gracious and benevolent intentions’, in Colonial Democracy and Indigenous-Settler Relations, a Special Issue of the Journal of Australian Colonial History, Vol. 15, 2013, pp. 105-120.

-Amanda Nettelbeck & Robert Foster, 'Food and governance on the frontiers of colonial Australia and Canada's North West Territories', Aboriginal History, Vol. 36, 2012.
+Amanda Nettelbeck & Robert Foster, 'Food and governance on the frontiers of colonial Australia and Canada's North West Territories', Aboriginal History, Vol. 36, 2012, pp. 21-42.

 Amanda Nettelbeck & Robert Foster.
 ‘Colonial Judiciaries, Aboriginal Protection and South Australia’s Policy of Punishing ‘with Exemplary Severity’, Australian Historical Studies, Vol. 41, No 3, 2010, pp 319-336.